 But house prices have steadily risen throughout history.
-According to the US Census Bureau, the median price of a home in the U.S. was $113,000 in January 1989.
+According to the Federal Reserve Economic Data, the median price of a home in the U.S. was $113,000 in January 1989.
 By the first quarter of 2019, the median price reached $307,700.
 That’s nearly triple the value.

 Related: How to Buy Your First Home